 In general, borrowing is limited to current students, faculty, and staff.
 Library facilities and selected resources are available for in-library use by the general public with some restrictions.

 Some restrictions may apply to each of the categories.
-Patrons who do not fall into any of the authorized borrower categories must arrange an interlibrary loan through their own libraries.
-The Dean for reserves the right to suspend or rescind borrowing privileges upon violation of any library policy.
+Patrons who do not fall into any of the authorized borrower categories must arrange an interlibrary loan through their libraries.
+The Dean reserves the right to suspend or rescind borrowing privileges upon violation of any library policy.

 Borrowers must present acceptable identification at the circulation desk to check out library materials.
 Student borrowers must also present acceptable identification to request an interlibrary loan or reserve a group study room.

 Individuals enrolled in Community Education courses fall outside of the category of student borrowers.